-While the income tax rules that apply to mining and metals companies remained in place, a new tax known as the "Special Mining Tax" was created and is now imposed in parallel with Peru's mining royalty regime, which in turn was amended in order to be applied on companies' operating income, rather than sales.
+While the income tax rules that apply to mining and metals companies remained in place, a new tax known as the "Special Mining Tax" was created in 2011 and is now imposed in parallel with Peru's mining royalty regime, which in turn was amended in order to be applied on companies' operating income, rather than sales.
+Because the new approach is purely profit driven, it has appeal to investors who prefer to be taxed on their ability to pay rather than on the value of their production or sales.